 - Service is considered "typical Asian" meaning after every dish is served, the staff disappears and it is hard to get the bill or empty plates removed

-- Restaurant is very western friendly.
-Three of the waitresses were constantly attentive for two tables of western clients
+- Restaurant is very non-Asian friendly.
+Three of the waitresses were constantly attentive for two tables of non-Asians

 - Worst Shanghai cuisine restaurant I have been to

-- Lobster is $30.00/lb, a bit surprising considering that even the most expensive Chinese restaurants are not even that pricy yet
+- Lobster is $30.00/lb, a bit surprising considering that even the most expensive Chinese restaurants are not even that pricey yet